 'From The Deepest Earth Grows The Tallest Orchid.'

-I'd first heard about Transcendental Meditation in the late 1970's.
-It was that thing the Beatles learnt to do when they traveled to India in the 1960's.
+I'd first heard about Transcendental Meditation in the late 1970s.
+It was that thing the Beatles learnt to do when they travelled to India in the 1960s.
 Along with a number of other celebs, they helped popularize the movement founded by Maharishi Mahesh Yogi – an Indian physicist adept in the ancient Vedic style of meditation.

 Within days of being discharged, my wife and I attended the first of 4 sessions with our TM teacher in Central London.
 And despite my heavy daily intake of Lithium, Diazepam and Mirtazapine (to keep my mood stable) I quickly began to feel the positive effects of my new meditation practice.
 Within the first week, I informed my doctor that the Lithium was having a detrimental effect on my meditation practice, and my dose was gradually reduced to zero, and I also stopped taking the Diazepam.